Alkaline Fuel Cell Power Corp. - GuruFocus.com

 Forward-Looking Information

 This news release contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 These statements relate to future events or future performance.
 All statements other than statements of historical fact may be forward-looking statements or information.
 In certain cases, forward-looking statements can be identified by the use of words such as “plans”, “expects” or “does not expect”, “is expected”, “estimates”, “forecasts”, “intends”, “anticipates”, “believes” or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “would”, “might”, “occur” or “achieve”.
-Forward-looking statements in this news release may include, but are not limited to, the Service Agreements, the issuance of RSUs to settle debts owed under the Service Agreements, the intended benefits and objectives of the Service Agreements, statements relating to Agora and Grit, statements with respect to the Company’s technology, intellectual property, business plan, objectives and strategy.
+Forward-looking statements in this news release may include, but are not limited to, entering into a definitive agreement regarding the JV, the development of the Pilot, the delivery of electricity to customers, the conversion of green ammonia to hydrogen using AmmPower's ammonia cracking technology, the conversion of hydrogen into clean energy using PWWR's 4kW fuel cell generator system and the availability of hydrogen.

 Forward-looking statements and information are provided for the purpose of providing information about the current expectations and plans of management of the Company relating to the future.
 Readers are cautioned that reliance on such statements and information may not be appropriate for other purposes, such as making investment decisions.
 Since forward-looking statements and information address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results could differ materially from those currently anticipated due to a number of factors and risks.
 Accordingly, readers should not place undue reliance on the forward-looking statements and information contained in this news release.
 Readers are cautioned that the foregoing list of factors is not exhaustive.
 The forward- looking statements and information contained in this news release are made as of the date hereof and no undertaking is given to update publicly or revise any forward-looking statements or information, whether as a result of new information, future events or otherwise, unless so required by applicable securities laws.
 The forward-looking statements or information contained in this news release are expressly qualified by this cautionary statement.